 The price isn't always the price

-For an enterprise team, the difference between Copilot Business ($114k/year for 50 devs) and Copilot Enterprise ($360k/year) is massive.
-You have to do the math on your actual usage.
+For an enterprise team, the gap between Copilot Business (~$114k/year for 50 devs) and Copilot Enterprise (~$360k/year) is massive.
+Do the math on actual usage before committing.

 As one community ranking put it: "If 'unlimited' shows up, start counting your tokens."